 Oak Wood Cord Weight

-The following section provides information on the approximate cord weights of the top four oak types: white oak, bur oak, red oak, and pin oak.
+In the next sections, I’ll delve into the approximate cord weights of the top four oak types: white oak, bur oak, red oak, and pin oak.

 Compared to other oak varieties, this particular type is the heaviest.
 A cord of firewood, when it is green from this oak, can weigh around 5,580 pounds, but it will reduce to just over 4,000 pounds when dried.